cogitovirus/cogitovirus.com/content/about.md

 **Hi there, stranger!**

 My name is Wiktor.
-I'm a QA engineering expert with over eight years of experience in the IT industry.
+I'm a Quality engineering expert with over eight years of experience in the IT industry.

 This website is my personal blog, where I write about engineering, quality, automation, data science, and other topics I'm interested in.